Why Global SIs Partner with Boutique Firms on Retirement Projects

 OMNI has its own scripting language (OmniScript).
 TRAC has its own data architecture.
 Relius has its own compliance workflows.
 These platforms were built decades ago by specialists, for specialists.
 You can't learn them from documentation — you learn them by operating them for years.

-A talented Java developer from an SI's Bangalore delivery center can build excellent applications.
-But they've never configured a plan conversion.
-They've never mapped participant data between OmniPlus and TRAC.
-They've never debugged a COBOL batch job that runs at 2 AM and processes $500 million in trades.
+Even an excellent general-purpose engineer rarely arrives having configured a plan conversion, mapped participant data between OmniPlus and TRAC, or debugged a COBOL batch job that runs at 2 AM and processes $500 million in trades.

 The Talent Doesn't Exist at Scale

 There are perhaps a few hundred people in the world with deep operational expertise across OMNI, TRAC, and Relius.
 Most of them are over 50.
-They're not working at global SIs — they're working at firms like ours, or they're the internal experts at the recordkeepers themselves.
+Most work at specialist firms like ours, or as the internal experts at the recordkeepers themselves.

 When an SI needs this expertise, they can't hire it internally fast enough.
 So they partner with firms that already have it.